dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 npm install immutable

 // import { Map } from 'immutable';
-// remember ^ is deconstrution - importing 1 key from a dictionary
+// remember ^ is deconstruction - importing 1 key from a dictionary
 ```

 Here is what I recommend you do for your *App* component state initialization: